Image

 logo

-The answer is, of course, no!
-Nowadays, there are many ways to make a website work well on different devices.
+The answer is definitely NO!
+There are many ways to make a website work well on different devices.
 Among them, the most popular is Responsive Web Design, allowing developers to only need to write a single set of code that can be used for all screen sizes.

 What is Responsive Web Design?